wendyelviragarcia/create_pictures/README.md

 - " create-pictures-selected-sound-and-textgrid.praat": Creates a picture for a selected sound and TextGrid, both need to be already open and selected at Praat (with annotation)

 > [!WARNING]
 > I am currently adapting the scripts to the new "To Pitch (filtered)" function, use the latest version of Praat to avoid errors.
+Also be aware that you migh use a pitch ceiling higher than usual if you set that manually.

 # Output
 ![image](output.png)